Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model

 \section{Acknowledgements}

-AP acknowledges Deep Ghosh and Sk Jeesun for useful discussions and several comments.
+AP acknowledges Deep Ghosh, Sk Jeesun, Sougata Ganguly and Tanmoy Kumar for useful discussions and several comments.
 AP thanks IACS, Kolkata for financial support through Research Associateship.
 AKS is supported by a postdoctoral fellowship at IOP, Bhubaneswar, India.
 A.K.S. would like to acknowledge NPDF grant PDF/2020/000797 from the SERB, Government of India, during his stay at IACS where this work was initiated.